East Iceland is an area of many charms. But it´s an area that has not reached the same fame as the south-east or the north of Iceland.

 The narrow fiords and valleys surrounded by high mountains make for a stunning view any time of the year.
-It is a scenery you don´t want to miss out on.
+It is scenery you don´t want to miss out on.
 Drive around, have a picnic and enjoy.

 - The mountains

-The special structure of the East Iceland mountains will give you an insight into one of the geologically oldest parts of Iceland.
+The unique structure of the East Iceland mountains will give you an insight into one of the geologically oldest parts of Iceland.
 The mountains are very different from one fjord to the next, so take a drive around and have a look.

 East Iceland has an uncountable amount of waterfalls.
 They are of all sizes and shapes.
-Even though they may not be as big as some other in waterfalls in Iceland they are just as beautiful as they are diverse and charming.
-They also come with a bonus, you don´t have to go far out of your way to find them.
+Even though they may not be as big as some other in waterfalls in Iceland, they are just as beautiful as they are diverse and charming.
+They also come with a bonus; you don´t have to go far out of your way to find them.

 - The small villages

 There are many small fishing villages in this part of the country.
 Each one of them has its character and charm.
 To walk around the little towns is time well spent.
 So is visiting the many museums, markets, and cafés in the different villages.

 The Reindeer were first brought to Iceland in 1771, but they were only able to live here after they were placed in East Iceland in 1780 and they have only been able to establish a population in this part of the country.
 That alone is an excellent reason to visit East Iceland in wintertime when they are the most visible.
 You can also join us on our Wild Reindeer Experience tour where we take you to places with the best chances of viewing the deer.